-With so many people working from home, and many sharing PC’s at times, security awareness is a key component of a successful and safe remote accessibility.
+With so many people working remotely from home, and many sharing PC’s at times, security awareness is a key component of a successful and safe remote accessibility.
 Microsoft recommends a number of tips tips to keep your computer safe at home.
 Here are some key ones:

 - firewalls – don’t skimp here and follow your IT team’s recommended policies; often the firewall is that silent guard in from of your remote network.
 It’s also a critical component as VPNs provide remote access to resources at work – if the home network is compromised, it’s a location that can bypass office security as it’s perceived centrally as an authenticated user.